 Just few years later my inclination to analyse human behaviour and to search for the best “logical explanation” showed me the profession I pursued for the following years.
 I was working as a waitress in reputable hotels and restaurants at that time, but I was missing something.
 I was feeling my life and personal existence should have higher sense and I can do much more.
 Therefore, when I was advised from friends, graduated students, that studying Psychology will fit my analytical personality really well, I accepted that this could be my way to do something bigger.

-Soon after, I was accepted to study at Sofia University and years later I graduated with Bachelor of Pshychology and after that with Masters in Organisational Psychology (the most business-oriented side of the Psychology studies).
-Thereafter I finally was making my existence more “significant” by entering the corporate world and working as a Human Resources Specialist and Recruiter.
+Soon after I got through and enrolled to study at Sofia University and later graduated as Bachelor of Psychology and Masters in Organisational Psychology.
+That lead me to entering the corporate world so I found my career path as a Human Resources Specialist and Recruiter.